Arthur H. Aufses, Jr. MD Archives and Records Management

 If you are seeking information regarding medical records, please contact the hospital or office where treatment was received.

-The Mount Sinai Archives contains archival records in many different formats that cover 1,200 feet of space.
-The Collection Guides page includes inventories of some of the archival and manuscript collections that have been made available to date.
-Descriptions of archival collections, including the Mount Sinai Oral History Collection, may also be found in the Levy Library online catalog.
+The Arthur H. Aufses, Jr. MD Archives contains archival records in many different formats.
+The Collection Guides page includes selected inventories of the archival and manuscript collections that are available for research.
+Descriptions of all archival collections, including the Mount Sinai Oral History Collection, may also be found in the Levy Library online catalog.
 Materials containing information on patients, employees, or students, as well as recent administrative records, are restricted.
 Please consult the Archives directly with questions about the collection.

 A growing amount of Mount Sinai records of permanent historical value are created and managed digitally.
-The Mount Sinai Archives works to collect records created in digital format and to make its existing holdings available digitally.
+The Arthur H. Aufses, Jr. MD Archives seeks to collect Health System records created in digital format and to make its existing holdings available digitally.
 The Digital Collections page includes access to the Mount Sinai Archives Digital Repository, Image Database, and the digitized Audio Visual Collection.

-The Mount Sinai Archives is making available selected publications that feature the history of The Mount Sinai Hospital and the Icahn School of Medicine at Mount Sinai.
+The Arthur H. Aufses, Jr. MD Archives is making available selected publications that feature the history of the institutions within the Mount Sinai Health System.

-The Mount Sinai Archives is committed to making research material available to users on equal terms of access.
+The Arthur H. Aufses, Jr. MD Archives is committed to making research material available to users on equal terms of access.
 This is in accordance with the standard professional policy on access adopted jointly by the Society of American Archivists and the American Library Association.

-Please contact the Mount Sinai Archives directly with any questions about pursuing research in The Mount Sinai Archives.
+Please contact The Arthur H. Aufses, Jr. MD Archives directly with any questions about pursuing research in the Archives.

-The Mount Sinai Archives and Records Management Program provides the following services:
+The Arthur H. Aufses, Jr. MD Archives and Mount Sinai Records Management Program provide the following services:

-- Answering questions about the history of Mount Sinai and its many departments and activities
+- Answering questions about the history of the Mount Sinai Health System entities

 - Assisting researchers and scholars in using the Archives' collections